 1. A regular worshipper is deemed as one who attends worship a minimum of once a month for at least 12 months prior to the closing date for applications (Jan-Jan). a clergy letter is required as evidence of regular worship and must be sent with the completed supplementary form.

-2. Children in care means children who are looked after by a local authority in accordance with section 22(1) of the Children Act 1989 and who is (a) in care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see definition in Section 22 (1) of the Children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under Adoption and Children Act 2002 (see section 46 adoption orders).
+2. Children in care means children who are looked after by a local authority in accordance with section 22(1) of the Children Act 1989 and who is (a) in care of a Local Authority, or (b) being provided with accommodation by a Local Authority in the exercise of their social services functions (see definition in Section 22 (1) of the Children Act 1989) at the time of making an application to a school.
+This includes children who were adopted under the Adoption Act 1976 (see section 12 adoption orders) and children who were adopted under the Adoption Act 2002 (see section 46 adoption orders).
 Child arrangements orders are defined in Section 8 of the Children's Act 1989, as amended by section 12 of the Children and Families Act 2014.
-Child Arrangements Orders replace residence orders and any residence order in force prior to

-22 April 2014 is deemed to be a child arrangement order.
+Child Arrangements Orders replace residence orders and any residence order in force prior to 22 April 2014 is deemed to be a child arrangement order.
 Section 14A of the Children Act 1989 defines a special guardianship order as an order appointing one or more individuals to be a child's special guardian (or special guardians).